Quantum Hamilton-Jacobi Theory, Spectral Path Integrals and Exact-WKB Analysis: Introduction

 In our context, it is more natural to view both of these as phase space path integrals which are functions of $E$, i.e., {\it spectral path integrals}, and we will use this terminology interchangeably with resolvent and spectral determinant.

-It is the spectral path integral $\widetilde Z(E)$ \eqref{spectral0}, not the original $Z(T)$ \eqref{PSPI}, that allows us to explore the implication of the Hamilton-Jacobi formalism for the path integrals in phase space.
-Physically, the main advantage of $\widetilde Z(E)$ is that the set of paths that contribute path integral is discrete infinity, and countable.
+It is the spectral path integral $\widetilde Z(E)$ \eqref{spectral0}, not the original $Z(T)$ \eqref{partition}, that allows us to explore the implication of the Hamilton-Jacobi formalism for the path integrals in phase space.
+Physically, the main advantage of $\widetilde Z(E)$, as we will demonstrate, is that the set of paths that contribute path integral is discrete infinity, and countable.
 This is unlike the one that enters in configurations space path integral $Z(T)$, which is continuous infinity.

 In essence, we generalize the classical canonical transformations of the Hamilton-Jacobi to a quantum canonical transformation in the context of phase space path integral.
 The classical reduced actions are promoted to quantum ones: